deforum/deforum.github.io/_posts/2023-12-04-deforum-discord-bot-user-guide.md

 </div>

 ## **Prompt Styles**
 The available prompt styles are divided into two categories for convenient selection.
-Visible styles will appear in the discord bot dorp down.
+Visible styles will appear in the discord bot drop down.
 Hidden styles will appear as you start typing.
 Here's the full list of styles:

 | Styles | Hidden Styles | Hidden Styles Cont. | Hidden Styles Cont.
 |--------|--------|--------|--------|